-Start the 1 mile hike from the small roadside parking lot on the park loop road, 2.3 miles south of the Cadillac Mountain Summit Road turnoff.
+Start the 1 mile hike on Bubble Rock Trail from the small roadside parking lot on the park loop road, 2.3 miles south of the Cadillac Mountain Summit Road turnoff.
 The uphill track starts gradually and with stairs and rocks is not suitable for a stroller, as you reach closer to the top the track gets a little steeper and there are some rocks to step or climb over.
 This added interest rather than a challenge.
 Most of the track is in dappled shade, the top is exposed.
 There are no facilities nearby so take plenty of water.

 The walk up took around 30 minutes at 4 year old pace.
 At the top, you’ll be treated with brilliant views over the park and get to take an iconic photo with the Bubble Rock.
 This rock was shaved off the top of a mountain more than 40 miles away and deposited at its current position by a passing glacier, remaining in the same place since the last ice age!
 It is definitely a unique hike and one of the best East Coast hikes.